windmaomao/adventofcode/2015/md/4 - The Ideal Stocking Stuffer.md

 fun part2(secret: String) = part(matcher(secret, 6))
 ```

-Since we can generate a `Matcher` based on parameters,  `n` of zeros being one of them, we can easily swap in another matcher.
+Since we can generate a `Matcher` based on parameters,  `n` of zeros being one of them, we can easily swap with another matcher.

-> Please checkout [Day 2- Part 2](https://medium.com/@windmaomao/kotlin-day-2-i-was-told-there-would-be-no-math-ec0f9e1064cc) for more example of swapping a method to the current method.
+> Please checkout [Day 2- Part 2](https://medium.com/@windmaomao/kotlin-day-2-i-was-told-there-would-be-no-math-ec0f9e1064cc) for more example of swapping a method.s

 ### Highlights